The-Ronin-Project/contract-rest-clinical-data/README.md

-# Template Project for REST Contracts
+# Clinical Data Service REST Contract

-This repo contains the REST contract for `clinical-data-service`.
+This repo contains the REST contract for `clinical-data-service` (CDS).

 # Tools